Dapontes-Noar/poke-app/README.md

 # Poke-app

-It is a simple Pokedex-style app that consumes the PokéAPI to display a list of Pokémon, show detailed information, and allow users to manage their favorites.
+A simple Pokedex-style app that consumes the PokéAPI to display a list of Pokémon, show detailed information, and allow users to manage their favorites.
-The project follows Clean Architecture principles with Riverpod, Dio, Get_it, Freezed and Intl, implementing best practices in code quality, state management, and UI design based on the provided Figma.
+The project follows Clean Architecture principles with Riverpod, Dio, Freezed and Intl, implementing best practices in code quality, state management, and UI design based on the provided Figma.

 ## Getting Started